DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 });
 ```

->All browser windows share the client-side storage.
+>Browser windows share the client-side storage.
 Only one [user role](https://devexpress.github.io/testcafe/documentation/guides/advanced-guides/authentication.html#user-roles) can be active at a time.

 ## Obtain window descriptors